dreamfactorysoftware/platform-wiki/technical-documentation/3-enrich/Scala-Kinesis-Enrich.md

 2. **Enriches** each event (e.g. infers the location of the user from his/her IP address)
 3. **Writes** the enriched Snowplow event to another Kinesis stream

+It is designed to be used in concert with the [[Scala Stream Collector]].

 It also supports reading raw events from `stdio` and writing enriched events to `stdout`, which is useful for debugging.

-Scala Kinesis Enrich utilizes the [scala-common-enrich][common-enrich] Scala project to enrich events and the [SnowplowRawEvent][schema] for reading Thrift-serialized objects collected with the [[Scala Stream Collector]].
+Scala Kinesis Enrich utilizes the [scala-common-enrich][common-enrich] Scala project to enrich events and the [SnowplowRawEvent][schema] for reading Thrift-serialized objects collected with the Scala Stream Collector.

 # See also: